Hampton National Historic Site: 21st century

 As part of the General Management Plan adopted by the NPS in 1998 for the estate's long-term planning and operation, the NPS began studying the mansion's security, safety, electrical systems, and environmental issues in 2000.
 Critical needs were identified, such as the lack of a fire suppression system and climate control.
 Conservators of the property's furnishings and paintings said that the need to stabilize temperature and humidity levels inside the mansion was "urgent due to unacceptable environmental stress".
 The NPS finalized plans in 2004, including an environmental impact assessment, for installation of a modern HVAC system and a concealed fire sprinkler system to protect the historic mansion and its irreplaceable contents from loss by fire.

 Starting in January 2005, the mansion closed for almost three years as it underwent the major restoration project.
 As part of the 2005–07 renovations, the drawing room and two bedchambers were completely refurbished.
 The drawing room's furnishings were extensively researched to reflect accurately the Mansion in the 1830–60 period.
 The ornate cupola atop the mansion was restored, including the spherical ornament above the cupola, which was refinished in gold leaf.
 The Hampton Mansion re-opened to the public on November 30, 2007.

 The Park Service's chief ranger for the Hampton National Historic Site said afterwards of the $3 million in renovations, "I don't think the mansion has ever looked better".
 "Preservation Maryland", a statewide preservation advocacy organization, conferred its Stewardship Award in 2007 on the Hampton National Historic Site for refurnishing the mansion's rooms with historical accuracy while unobtrusively installing the fire suppression and climate control systems.

+After an order by President Donald Trump to eliminate diversity, equity and inclusion efforts led National Park Service officials to scrub many mentions of the accomplishments of LGBT+ people, women and people of color from its webpages, historians worried the same fate would befall Hampton National Historic Site's website and undo years of efforts to document the lives of the enslaved people who lived there and the role the Ridgely family played in segregation.
+As of 12 November 2025, visitors can still read ″Stories of the Enslaved″ and ″Free Black Laborers″ on the park′s website.